 Graduates can utilize their MPA: Health Administration degree for a wide range of careers in public or health services administration, policy, evaluation, planning, consulting and related careers.
 Both experienced professionals and students in the first stages of their careers will benefit from the MPA: Health Administration at Hilbert.
 The world of health services organizations, hospitals, public health infrastructure and related agencies require individuals who are knowledgeable about public health and the structure, organization and financing of health care systems.
 In addition, individuals in this field require sharp analytical skills, budgetary acumen and excellent human relations ability.
 The courses are designed to prepare students beginning their careers to be competent and effective leaders, and mid-career students to enhance their capacities as managers and leaders.
 Within this program, students develop a research level necessary to set the foundation for clear data driven decision-making.
 The program balances research with an additional focus on the need for values and ethics in public policy.
 As a result, Hilbert's program is consistent with its mission.
 It is expected that Hilbert graduates will go on to lead with a level of competency and integrity second to none.

-The curriculum is an accelerated, cohort format that follows an established sequence of courses over an 18 month period.
-Each course lasts 5 weeks meeting on Saturday.
+The curriculum is an accelerated, cohort format that follows an established sequence of courses over an 16 month period.
+Each course is delivered in a five week term in the on campus or online program.
 The cohort model encourages the development of lifelong colleagues as students collaborate on group projects and discuss policy and subject matter related to the field of study.